 Eskom’s De Ruyter hoping for system improvement in a year’s time

-He told delegates at the mining industry gathering that the Covid-19 lockdown had resulted in a drop in sales of 7 percent in the period to August, and that this was expected to stabilise at a decrease of about 5 percent by year's end.
+He told delegates at the mining industry gathering that the Covid-19 lockdown had resulted in a drop in sales of seven percent in the period to August, and that this was expected to stabilise at a decrease of about five percent by year's end.

-"By year end this is expected to reduce to 5 percent due to the relaxing of the lockdown levels and the reopening of the economy."
+"By year end this is expected to reduce to five percent due to the relaxing of the lockdown levels and the re-opening of the economy."

-Similarly, the company's expenditure was down about 7 percent as a result of lower production volumes and slower maintenance, but by the end of the year, this figure was expected to be around 2 percent.
+Similarly, the company's expenditure was down about seven percent as a result of lower production volumes and slower maintenance, but by the end of the year, this figure was expected to be around two percent.

 De Ruyter defended Eskom's demand for higher tariffs, citing a 2016 World Bank analysis of 39 countries in sub-Saharan Africa, which showed that South Africa's electricity prices were the third lowest in the region.